antriver/mediacore-moodle/README.md

 integration with MediaCore, allowing you to launch the "MediaCore Chooser" from a custom button added to every TinyMCE editor.

+**Atto Editor** `(lib/editor/atto/plugins/mediacore)`

+* Provides a rich
+integration with MediaCore, allowing you to launch the "MediaCore Chooser" from a custom button added to every Atto editor.

 ## Plugin Installation/Upgrade ##

 Upgrading the MediaCore plugin is done by copying the following folders into